 - The date the letter was written

-- The time and duration of the referee’s contact with the applicant
+- The time and duration of the referee’s contact with you

 - Cognitive skills and knowledge

 - Special qualities and unique contributions

 If referees are unable to comment on a specific component of your performance in any of the above categories, they should indicate that they have not observed or do not have knowledge of that specific component in their letter.